Week of education and actions against racism and antisemitism: Participate in the remembrance trail of the Shoah Memorial

 Free.
 Mandatory registration at: ddct-repare@paris.fr, subject to availability

-Meet at the reception of the Shoah Memorial
+Meeting at the reception of the Shoah Memorial

 Address: 17 rue Geoffroy l'Asnier, 4e arrondissement

-Bus: lines 38/69 / 72 / 96
+Buses: lines 38/69 / 72 / 96

 RER: stations "Châtelet" RER A / RER C or "Gare de Lyon" RER A / RER D or "Saint-Michel Notre-Dame" RER B / RER C

-The vaccination pass will be requested at the entrance of the Shoah Memorial
+The vaccination pass will be requested at the entrance of the Shoah Memorial.

-Mandatory registration to: ddct-repare@paris.fr
+Mandatory registration for: ddct-repare@paris.fr

 Within the limit of available places